Bank of America’s “Mortgage to Lease” Program Bad For Homeowners?

 Those selected for this initial pilot program will be more than 60 days delinquent on their home loans, have high loan balances in relation to their current property value, have no other liens on their property, and have an income level high enough to afford the rent.

 The homeowner will transfer title to their properties to the bank and have their outstanding mortgage debt forgiven.
 In exchange, they may lease their home for up to three years at or below the current market rental rate.
-Consult your financial plans at financial planning mankato mn to be certain that your plan will work in the near future.

 But is this good news for the homeowner?
 Let’s take a look at a few of the facts: